-The remainder of the costs (less than 25%) are considered shared (indirect) costs, and are subject to allocation as follows:
+The remainder of the costs (less than 25%) are considered shared costs, and are subject to allocation as follows:

-Pooled costs - these are a pool of divisional common costs.
+- Pooled costs these are a pool of divisional common costs (around 10% of total operating costs).
 For these shared costs, where practicable, a reasonable causal allocator is identified to allocate the costs.
 In some instances, for example the IT software and managed services costs, where a more precise causal based method of allocation cannot be established without undue cost and effort, Sydney Water has applied 'direct operating costs' as the allocator.
-This reflects the cost allocation principles set out in section 1.3, including enabling the CAM to be 'practically implemented'.

-Corporate costs (less than 15%) - these are costs that are generally "headquarters" common costs (for example IT, HR) and are not directly linked to services.
+This reflects the cost allocation principles set out in section 1.3, including enabling the CAM to be 'practically implemented'. - Corporate costs (less than 15% of total operating cost) these are costs that are generally "headquarters" common costs (for example IT, HR) and are not directly linked to service and are considered to be indirect costs.
 They are allocated to Cost Objects based on the proportion of direct operating costs calculated for each Cost Object.
 This approach supports the principles set in section 1 as this allocator is practical and is capable of reconciliation to the total cost being allocated.
 Furthermore, this approach has previously been endorsed by IPART, as part of the retail price determination.
 In the absence of data pertaining to a more relevant allocator, Sydney Water has maintained the application of 'direct operating costs' as an allocator for this type of shared common costs.

-It should be noted that to the extent that operating costs are directly allocated to declared services, these costs are excluded from the above allocation calculations.
+It should be noted that to the extent that operating costs are directly allocated to declared services through the methodology set out in Table 6, these costs are excluded from the above allocation calculations.
 This meets IPART's principle that a cost should only be allocated once.

-Table 6 and Table 7 below show a summary of the shared Costs Items for the wastewater services (including declared services), as well as the allocators and rationale why they are used for cost allocation.
+Table 7 and Table 8 below show a summary of the shared Costs Items for the wastewater services (including declared services), as well as the allocators and rationale why they are used for cost allocation.